 Rebecca Corey, co-founder & Executive Director

-Benson Rukantabula, co-founder and Chief Operating Officer
+Benson Rukantabula, co-founder

 Benson Rukantabula was born in Tanzania but spent his early childhood in Gottingen, Germany.
 His first language was German, but he is also fluent in Kiswahili and English.
 Benson returned to Tanzania for his primary and secondary school studies, graduating from high school in 2006 with special honors and a Ministry of Finance sponsorship to study at the Institute of Finance Management.
 While at the institute, Benson studied an advanced diploma in Information Technology, completing two important projects: an online CRDB Bank help-desk system and a real estate website.
 After graduating in 2009, Benson was hired by the Tanzania Revenue Authority as an IT officer.
-Benson also works for Femina which is the a multimedia platform and a civil society initiative working with youth, communities and strategic partners across Tanzania.
+Benson also worked for Femina which is the a multimedia platform and a civil society initiative working with youth, communities and strategic partners across Tanzania.

 Erasmus Rukantabula, co-founder